 Research has concluded that within the typical six days of Scout BSA summer camp, Scouts are in an environment that comprehensively provides them with critical elements of healthy youth development.
 Camps are removed from the hustle and bustle world of mass information, media, and technology.
-This type of "protected environment" provides a significant opportunity for growth among young people.
-Time seems to have a different meaning when the day is not filled with television, radio, video games, the internet, etc. Spending a week at summer camp with friends from the Troop is one of the greatest highlights of a Scout's year, making memories that will last a lifetime.
-Camp programs offer fantastic opportunities for Scouts to bond with the other members of their Troop, building lifelong friendships while also meeting new people and making new friends.
-Scouts will be able to work on developing new skills while working on rank advancements such as Tenderfoot, Second Class, and First Class, as well as numerous merit badges such as Swimming, First Aid, Camping, Leatherwork, Rifle Shooting, Citizenship in the Nation, Nature and nearly 40 more.
+This "protected environment" provides a significant opportunity for young people to grow.
+Time seems to have a different meaning when the day is not filled with television, radio, video games, the internet, etc.

+Spending a week at a summer camp with friends from the Troop is one of the greatest highlights of a Scout's year, making memories that will last a lifetime.
+Camp programs offer fantastic opportunities for Scouts to bond with the other Troop members, building lifelong friendships while meeting new people and making new friends.
+Scouts will be able to develop new skills while working on rank advancements such as Tenderfoot, Second Class, and First Class, as well as numerous merit badges such as Swimming, First Aid, Camping, Leatherwork, Rifle Shooting, Citizenship in the Nation, Nature and nearly 40 more.

-Scouts learn leadership skills, build trust and develop self-esteem as well as self-confidence in ways unimaginable.
+Scouts learn leadership skills to build trust, self-esteem, and self-confidence in unimaginable ways.
 Studies have shown that youth who attend camp advance quicker and stay in the program much longer than those who don't attend camp.
-Parents of Scouts who attend camp state that the camp experience resulted in a positive change in their Scout and that 96% surveyed would recommend summer camp to others.
-A Scout quickly realizes that they can do things on their own, make their own decisions and become a stronger person.
+Parents of Scouts who attend camp state that the camp experience resulted in a positive change in their Scout and that 96% surveyed would recommend camp to others.
+A Scout quickly realizes they can do things independently, make their own decisions, and become stronger.

-Since our camps opened, we have been providing innovative, inspiring, and engaging programs for youth ages 11-17.
-At Camp, we use merit badge sessions and camp-wide activities to instill core values and life lessons, which will help our Scouts to become responsible citizens and leaders.
+Since our camps opened, we have provided innovative, inspiring, and engaging programs for youth ages 11-17.
+At camp, we use merit badge sessions and camp-wide activities to instill core values and life lessons, which will help our Scouts to become responsible citizens and leaders.

-Most of all, summer camp is as action-packed or as relaxed as a Scout might want it to be but more important than anything, it's FUN!
+Most of all, summer camp is as action-packed or as relaxed as a Scout might want it to be, but more important than anything, it's FUN!